 And so, last December during our annual trip to Hawaii, I made a conscious mental shift in how I approach all of it.
 Leaning heavily on the tools I have been practicing with meditation, I decided to completely change my energy around inspiration, creativity and making art.
-I began by taking some time in my morning meditation practice to ask the universe to put me — happily and calmly — in the path of the shot I am supposed to get, whenever that may be, whether it’s the shot in my head or not.
+I began by taking some time in my morning meditation practice to ask the universe to put me — happily and calmly — in the path of the shot I am can you buy amoxicillin otc supposed to get, whenever that may be, whether it’s the shot in my head or not.
 I’ll show up with my camera, and you, Universe, can have your way with me.
-It was a new mode of thinking for me because I am used to controlling everything, and this shift required me to release; and yet it immediately felt as if a heavy burden was lifted.
+It was a new mode of thinking for me because I am used to controlling where can i get azithromycin otc everything, and this shift required me to release; and yet it immediately felt as if a heavy burden was lifted.

 I went about my days playing with my children and their friends in the water, camera at the ready.
 But this time, instead of fighting the obstacles that inevitably presented themselves (someone is hungry/tired/grumpy at the very moment the waves are epic, the light perfect!), I yielded.
 My humans needed me.
 So I put my camera down, releasing any intensity around my thwarted expectations, and allowed myself to savor these people with whom I am so grateful to be in paradise.
 It felt good to let go of self-imposed expectations, and it was easier and more freeing than I could have ever imagined.

 Over time, as I got the hang of this new, lighter way of being, my need to control gave way to gratitude, joy, ease, and happiness.
 And can you guess what those beautiful feelings attract?
 They attract only good things because when we live in the space of higher vibrations, we beckon forth more of the same.
 Like attracts like.